dan-ftp/fusion-conclusion/_posts/2026-03-17-fusion-fortnightly-2026-03-17.md

 ---

-[UK "splashes" £45M on AI supercomputer for fusion](https://www.theregister.com/2026/03/16/uk_splurges_45m_on_ai/).
+[U.K. "splashes" £45M on AI supercomputer for fusion](https://www.theregister.com/2026/03/16/uk_splurges_45m_on_ai/).
 Those Brits really have a way with the English language.
 Traditionally supercomputers, with a focus on CPUs, have been used for large fusion simulations.
-AI supercomputers are more often centralized on GPUs.
+AI supercomputers are more often focused on using GPUs.

 ---